davidkhala/tpc_benchmark/readme.md

 ### Specification

-In addition to the source code required to run the benchmarks, each .zip contains a PDF of specification benchmark called `specification.pdf`.
+In addition to the source code required to run the benchmarks, each .zip contains a PDF of the benchmark's specifications called `specification.pdf`.
 Refer to this document for detailed descriptions of all parts of the TPC supplied tools and the methods required to execute a TPC benchmark.

 ### Goals Adherant to TPC Specifications
 The goal of this work is to follow as closely as possible the spirit and specification set out by the TPC.
 They describe this goal: